tharunsrisu/Election_System/README.md

 # Election_System
-Built two java projects which implemented a type of Election System for Software Engineereing I course at the University of Minnesota.
+Built two java projects(Group) which implemented a type of Election System for Software Engineereing I course at the University of Minnesota.